Ask a Professor: When to Take a College Class Pass/Fail

 Students who sign up for a class pass/fail complete the same assignments, papers, and tests.
-However, at the end of the term their transcript doesn't list a letter grade.
-Instead, it says pass or fail.
+At the end of the term, however, their transcript doesn't list a letter grade; instead, it simply says pass or fail.

 The Benefits of Taking Classes Pass/Fail